commitdev/docs/docs/eps/ep-expectations.md

 ### Community Contributions

 It’s important that you contribute to your own learning and the Commit community throughout your journey here.

+During matchmaking, it’s expected that you upload at least 2 projects to the [Commit platform](https://app.commit.dev/projects) in your first week:
+- Your HOP project
+- 1 past project - can be work related or personal

+We’d also like for you to select at least one of the following:
+- Start at least 2 discussions weekly
+- Reply to at least 2 questions weekly

+This may change from week to week - we recognize that you may have some weeks where replies come easier than conversation generation.

-The following are examples of community contributions:
+We encourage you to contribute to the Commit community beyond the platform.The following are examples of additional community contributions:

 - **Blog post** - creating a blog post about your HOP experience with support from our Content team.
 - **LinkedIn** - posting on LinkedIn once per week or creating a longer blog post every two weeks about how you’re spending your time and what you’re learning.